ikarabag1/NBA-POCKET/README.md

 # MVP
 * login / sign up route page getting rendered
 * update ability for user info
-* home route page displays all players
+* Profile route to search and display players by their firstname and have a favorites, logout option.
+* able to add a player to your favorites and redirects to favorites page
-* favorites route page displays favorited players
+* favorites route page displays all favorited players
 * show page displays specific player infos